khushikala/text-editor/README.md

 A lightweight text editor built using Java Swing.
 This editor supports basic text editing features, such as opening and saving .txt files, changing font size and family, and a user-friendly interface with a scrollable text area.
 Perfect for learning GUI programming and file handling in Java.

 # Features:
->Open and save text files.\n
+>Open and save text files.\
->Adjustable font size and font family.
+>Adjustable font size and font family.\
->Customizable theme with caret and text colors.
+>Customizable theme with caret and text colors.\
->Scrollable editing area for large files.
+>Scrollable editing area for large files.\

 # How to Run:
 >Clone the repository.